LabKey/glass-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 6.1.1
+*Released*: 17 December 2024
+- Issue 51864: Unexpected error when trying to add samples to an assay

 ### version 6.1.0
 *Released*: 29 November 2024
 - Issue 49016: App admin Groups and Users pages to show in subfolders when applicable